Systems development life cycle: Decommission

+Practices

 Management and control

 SDLC phase objectives are described in this section with key deliverables, a description of recommended tasks, and a summary of related control objectives for effective management.
 It is critical for the project manager to establish and monitor control objectives while executing projects.
 Control objectives are clear statements of the desired result or purpose and should be defined and monitored throughout a project.
 Control objectives can be grouped into major categories (domains), and relate to the SDLC phases as shown in the figure.

 To manage and control a substantial SDLC initiative, a work breakdown structure (WBS) captures and schedules the work.
 The WBS and all programmatic material should be kept in the "project description" section of the project notebook.
 The project manager chooses a WBS format that best describes the project.

-The diagram shows that coverage spans numerous phases of the SDLC but the associated MCD shows mappings to SDLC phases.
+The diagram shows that coverage spans numerous phases of the SDLC but the associated MCD (Management Control Domains) shows mappings to SDLC phases.
 For example, Analysis and Design is primarily performed as part of the Acquisition and Implementation Domain, and System Build and Prototype is primarily performed as part of delivery and support.